sodazone/ocelloids-services/README.md

 # XCM Monitoring Server

 The XCM Monitoring Server is a software application designed to monitor Cross-Consensus Message Format (XCM) program executions across consensus systems.
+Users can configure specific blockchain networks for observation and create subscriptions based on origin and destination chains, as well as sender addresses through a web API.
+The server delivers real-time notifications to the endpoints specified in the subscriptions, providing timely updates about relevant interactions.

 **Key Features**